What Is Inclisiran and How Does It Work?

 What Other Drugs Interact with Inclisiran?

-This information does not contain all possible interactions or adverse effects.
+Tell your doctor or pharmacist about all the products you use.
+Keep a list of all your medications with you and share this information with your doctor and pharmacist.
 Visit the RxList Drug Interaction Checker for any drug interactions.
-Therefore, before using this product, tell your doctor or pharmacist about all your products.
-Keep a list of all your medications with you and share this information with your doctor and pharmacist.
-Check with your healthcare professional or doctor for additional medical advice, or if you have health questions or concerns.
+Check with your healthcare professional or doctor for additional medical advice, health questions, or concerns.

 What Are Warnings and Precautions for Inclisiran?